How To create the best listener experience...

 We invite you to host a radio show on KCAA, a successful "stand alone" radio station.
 KCAA Radio is the GO-TO News-Talk station for the Inland Empire region of Southern CA. Please review all of our audio and video services.
 We provide a great listener experience which is enhanced by numerous state of the art audio and video platforms.
 KCAA is the exclusive NBC News affiliate for the Inland Empire region of Southern California, which is market # 25, otherwise known as the Riverside/San Bernardino market.
 The KCAA signal also reaches into portions of the Los Angeles and Palm Springs Market.

-Our network affiliations with CNBC and NBC Sports News allows our broadcasters to display the NBC Peacock on websites, social media sites and, on all sales and promotional materials.
+Our network affiliations with NBC News, CNBC Business News and NBC Sports News allows our broadcasters to display the NBC Peacock on websites, social media sites, on all sales and promotional materials including your business cards.

 KCAA broadcasts some of the highest rated shows in the history of American Talk Radio.
 If you choose to air a program at KCAA, you will be listed with the top ranked talkers.
 At KCAA, we guide you through the process of establishing yourself as a professional talk show host.
-We provide full hourly blocks of airtime for $150 to $250 depending upon when your program is aired.
-Contact me at at (281) 599-9800 or email me at firstname.lastname@example.org.
+We provide full hourly blocks of airtime for $200 to $250 depending upon when your program is aired.
+Our rates include program production so contact me, Fred Lundgren, at at (281) 599-9800 or email me at email@example.com.

 KCAA is an independent station.
 We're not owned by Wall Street.
 We make all programming decisions locally.

-KCAA produces more than 50 local programs each week on subjects ranging from business and sports shows to political talk, vegan diets, organic farming, general health, raw food preparation, nutrition shows, marijuana legalization issues, a shopping show filled with Hollywood gossip and of course, late night shows about things that go "bump in the night".
+Currently, KCAA produces more than 50 programs each week on subjects ranging from business and sports to political talk, plus shows about vegan diets, organic farming, general health and nutrition, marijuana legalization issues, a shopping show filled with Hollywood gossip and of course, late night shows about things that go "bump in the night" and a lot more.

-KCAA's signal reaches over five million people on 1050 AM, 106.5 FM and 102.3 FM in Riverside, San Bernardino, and Orange counties.
-Our Broadcasters are second to none.
+KCAA's terrestrial signals reach over five million people on 1050 AM, 106.5 FM and 102.3 FM in Riverside, San Bernardino, Los Angeles and Orange counties.
 Here is our weekday line up.
-For details go here
+For details go to our website here

 On the Brink Weekdays 6-7 a.m. (live)